rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/helm.md

 helm repo update
 ```
 ### Deploying Mocktail
-Having added the Mocktail repository, the application can be
+Having added the Mocktail helm repository, the application can be
 deployed to our minikube cluster with
 ```
-helm install mocktail hhaluk/mocktail
+helm install mocktail hhaluk/mocktail -n mocktail --create-namespace
 ```
 That's it!
 In the background, Helm organised:

 - Downloading the chart and generating all necessary manifests
+- Creating a namespace for the manifests to be deployed to
 - Creating deployments and services
 - Starting the application

 ### Access Monktail
 Query the service
 ```
-minikube service mocktail-svc --url
+minikube service mocktail-svc --url -n mocktail
 ```
 The URL should take you to the Mocktail dashboard.